-In 2019, due to the adoption of PFRS 16 [see Note 2.2(a)(iv)], the Parent Company recognizes right-of-use assets which are included as part of Property and Equipment-net, and lease liabilities which is included as part of Accounts Payable and Other Liabilities in the statements of financial position.
+Starting 2019, upon adoption of PFRS 16, the Parent Company recognized right-of-use assets which are included as part of Property and Equipment-net, and lease liabilities which is included as part of Accounts Payable and Other Liabilities in the statements of financial position.
 Related interest expense incurred on lease liability and depreciation are included as part of Interest and Financing Charges and Occupancy and equipment-related expenses, respectively, under Operating Costs and Expenses account in the statements of income.

-- (d) In 2013, the Parent Company entered into a service level agreement with BDO Unibank wherein BDO Unibank will charge the Parent Company for certain management services that the former provides to the latter.
+(d) In 2019, the Parent Company entered into a service level agreement with BDO Unibank wherein BDO Unibank will charge the Parent Company for certain management services that the former provides to the latter.
 Management fees paid by the Parent Company to BDO Unibank are shown as part of Other Expenses account under Operating Costs and Expenses in the statements of income.
 Also, the Parent Company charges BDO Rental for the management services it renders to BDO Rental.
 This is presented as part of Other Income-net account in the Parent Company's statements of income (see Note 19).
+There are no outstanding receivables and payables on these transactions as of the end of 2020 and 2019.

+As part of the restructuring of Parent Company's leasing business, the service level agreement of Parent Company with BDO Unibank was terminated in 2020.
+Parent Company also terminated the service level agreement with BDO Rental.

-There are no outstanding receivables and payables on these transactions as of the end of 2019 and 2018. - (e) In 2019 and 2018, the Parent Company sold portion of its receivables to BDO Unibank.
-The Parent Company charged BDO Unibank for service charges and fees which are presented as part of Other Income-net account in the statements of income.
-There is no outstanding receivable and payable on these transactions as of the end of 2019 and 2018 (see Note 9). - (f) In 2018, the Parent Company entered into an agreement with BDO Unibank on stock transfer where BDO Unibank will charge the Parent Company for stock transfer services.
+- (e) In 2020 and 2019, the Parent Company sold portion of its receivables to BDO Unibank.
+In 2019, the Parent Company charged BDO Unibank for service charges and fees which are presented as part of Other Income account in the statements of income.
+There were no outstanding receivable and payable on these transactions as of the end of 2020 and 2019 [see Note 9 and see also Note 21(o)]. - (f) Starting 2018, the Parent Company entered into an agreement with BDO Unibank on stock transfer services.
 Service fees paid by the Parent Company to BDO Unibank are shown as part of Other Expenses account under Operating Costs and Expenses in the statements of income.
-There is no outstanding receivable and payable on these transactions as of the end of 2019 and 2018. - (g) The Parent Company engaged the services of BDO Capital and Investment Corporation (BDO Capital), a wholly owned subsidiary of BDO Unibank for underwriting services related to the Parent Company's issuance of short term commercial papers.
-Service and charges fees paid by the Parent Company to BDO Capital amounting to P2.1 for 2019, P2.0 for 2018 and P3.2 for 2017 are included as part of Other Expenses account under Operating Costs and Expenses in the statements of income.
-There are no outstanding payables on this transaction as of the end of 2019 and 2018. - (h) Compensation of key management personnel (covering officer positions starting from Assistant Vice President and up) is included as part of Employee Benefits under Operating Costs and Expenses in the statements of income of the Group and the Parent Company.
-Short-term employee benefits amounting to P57.4 in 2019, P58.6 in 2018 and P47.5 in 2017, include salaries, paid annual leave and paid sick leave, profit sharing and bonuses, and non-monetary benefits.
-On the other hand, retirements benefits expense amounted to P8.3 in 2019, P8.7 in 2018 and P7.0 in 2017.
+There were no outstanding receivable and payable on these transactions as of the end of 2020 and 2019. - (g) The Parent Company engaged the services of BDO Capital and Investment Corporation (BDO Capital), a wholly owned subsidiary of BDO Unibank for services related to the Parent Company's issuance of short term commercial papers.
+Service charges and fees paid by the Parent Company to BDO Capital amounting to P0.1 for 2020, P2.1 for 2019 and P2.0 for 2018 are included as part of Other Expenses account under Operating Costs and Expenses in the statements of income.
+There were no outstanding payables on this transaction as of the end of 2020 and 2019. - (b) Compensation of key management personnel (covering officer positions starting from Assistant Vice President and up) is included as part of Employee Benefits under Operating Costs and Expenses in the statements of income of the Group and the Parent Company.
+Short-term employee benefits amounting to P47.2 in 2020, P57.4 in 2019 and P58.6 in 2018, include salaries, paid annual leave and paid sick leave, profit sharing and bonuses, and non-monetary benefits.
+On the other hand, retirement benefits expense amounted to P9.2 in 2020, P8.3 in 2019 and P8.7 in 2018.